oduwa/RWAndroidTryout/Part1_edited.markdown

     <dimen name="date_size">20dp</dimen>

-Just like before, here you're defining the size of the text used to the display the date.
+Just like before, here you're defining the size of the text used to display the date.

 Open **WatchFace** and add another format string, this time for the date: